GuilleGF/hassio-ovh/README.md

-# OVH DynDNS Updater Component for Home Assistant
+# OVH DynHost Updater Component for Home Assistant

 With the `ovh` integration you can keep your current IP address in sync with your [OVH DynHost](https://docs.ovh.com/ie/en/domains/hosting_dynhost/)  hostname or domain.